jeraman/projetoProibidao/insercoes/basic_example/README.md

 ##Step 3
 Finally, you need to:

-> 3. Run the 'from_pd_to_youtube.sh' script, passing your live youtube video ID as parameter;
+> 3. Run the 'from_pd_to_youtube.sh' script, passing your live youtube video ID as parameter.
+In case you don't, the script will save the modified video in a local file;

-> 4. Modify the Jack patch, so that you add a connection from pd-extended to ffmpeg-input.
+> 4. *[Out of data.
+No need to do this.
+Kept for reference]* Modify the Jack patch, so that you add a connection from pd-extended to ffmpeg-input.
 The resulting Jack patch should look like this:

 > ![Jack2] (jack2.png)